madjava/my-ckad-journey/README.md

   - `rs` for `replicaset`
   - `cm` for `configmap`

-  This is not an exhaustive list though but found these to be common ones and can save you some typing, time and reduce typos too
+  This is not an exhaustive list though but found these to be common ones and can save you some typing, time and reduce typos too and while practicing use these short forms so it becomes second nature.

-- Learn to use the `-h` help flag for quick info on imperative commands if you are stuck or not entirely sure at that moment or want to quickly verify command options available. e.g.
+- Learn to use the `-h` help flag for quick info on imperative commands if you are stuck, not entirely sure or want to quickly verify command options available. e.g.
   - `k run -h`
   - `k expose -h`
   - `k create -h`